 You’re Still A Lover

 Stanton McConell, you are such the crooner, aren’t you?
-Okay, maybe not a crooner in the traditional sense, but when I hear your voice seep in on the song “Springfield”—I assume about the Illinois town near where the band was conceived, all joining together with their mutual interest of college life at the University of Illinois—I immediately want to loose myself.
+Okay, maybe not a crooner in the traditional sense, but when I hear your voice seep into “Springfield”—I assume about the Illinois town near where the band was conceived, all joining together with their mutual interest of college life at the University of Illinois—I immediately want to loose myself.
 The slight daze you put your voice in is mesmerizing.
 The shoutouts on “North Coast” surrounds itself to a hypnotic nature.
-Sure it breaks up the monotony, but who needs punctuation when you have the flow Santah has throughout You’re Still A Lover.
+Sure it breaks up the monotony, but who needs punctuation when you have the flow Santah has on You’re Still A Lover.

 Every time when I reach that point in the EP, I question, “Is that necessary?”
 It’s not like you have to be like Here We Go Magic, is it?
 I’m sure you found something about that attractive, but it’s dismissive.
 A statement clause that is probably more important to the band than it is to the listener, I have to backtrack just to see what exactly they find so important in this song.